What is @INC in Perl?

 The content of @INC is baked into your version of perl when perl itself was installed and it differs based on the version of perl and your operating system.
 You can however change it in a number of ways via the PERLLIB and PERL5LIB environment variables, using the -I command line flag, or inside the code by manipulating @INC directly.

-Search for @INC and you'll find your
+@INC and you'll find your

 A couple of real examples you can run to see these statements working.